-The dust extraction reduces the amount of debris, and it’s good enough for indoors working, but it’s not dust free.
-Turning the blower off as well as installing the plastic cover at the front while dust extraction is attached helps the vacuum, though.
+The dust extraction reduces the amount of debris, and it’s good enough for indoor work, but it’s not dust free.
+Turning the blower off, as well as installing the plastic cover at the front while dust extraction is attached, helps the vacuum, though.

-Standard tool-less blade change allows for quick blade change (only T-shank).
+Standard toolless blade change allows for quick blade change (only T-shank).
 Just don’t try to remove the blade with the jigsaw upside down because it ejects the blade.
-Which, in fact, is a good thing because you avoid touching the hot blade during removal.
+This, in fact, is a good thing because you avoid touching the hot blade during removal.